ykrmm/ViLU/README.md

 ```

 ## Training
 We provide training scripts in the `scripts` folder.
-For instance, to launch the training of LuMen on CIFAR-10 with the ViT-B/32 backbone with 400 epochs do:
+For instance, to launch the training of vilu on CIFAR-10 with the ViT-B/32 backbone with 400 epochs do:
 ```
-sh scripts/train_lumen_cifar10.sh
+sh scripts/train_vilu_cifar10.sh
 ```
 Note that you may adapt the values of `CUDA_VISIBLE_DEVICES`.
 Training on an RTX A6000 GPU takes around 2 hours.
-The main code for viewing the training loops is located in `lumen/engine/trainer.py`
+The main code for viewing the training loops is located in `vilu/engine/trainer.py`

 ## Notebook for reproductibility and visualisations
-In the `notebooks` folder you can find the scripts for loading and evaluating the pre-trained LuMen models on each dataset, as well as the code for visualising the failure curves.
+In the `notebooks` folder you can find the scripts for loading and evaluating the pre-trained vilu models on each dataset, as well as the code for visualising the failure curves.

 <img src="visu/quali_failure1.png" alt="Description" width="500">